 Competitions include Photography Go-See, Runway, Swimsuit, Cover, Commercial Print, TV Commercial, Improv, Self-Tape, TV/Film Casting, Kids Casting, Singing, and Dance.
 For detailed descriptions of these competitions, please visit the Competitions: Rules and Regulations page of CMTC’s website.

 Can a contestant compete as both a model and actor?

 Yes.
 Competing in modelling and talent competitions increases a contestant’s exposure to more agents, casting directors, and scouts, potentially resulting in more callbacks and opportunities.

 What categories are contestants divided into?

-The agents, scouts, managers, casting directors, and industry experts invited to attend CMTC are among the best in the modelling and talent industries around the world.
-These industry experts come from markets such as New York, Los Angeles, Paris, Milan, London, Tokyo, Osaka, Taipei, Seoul, Miami, Montreal, Toronto and many more!
+The agents, scouts, managers, producers, casting directors, and industry experts (the “industry reps”) invited to attend CMTC are among the best in the modelling and talent industries around the world.
+These industry reps come from markets such as New York, Los Angeles, Paris, Milan, London, Tokyo, Osaka, Taipei, Seoul, Miami, Montreal, Toronto, and many other locations!

 What “look” or qualities are agents searching for in a model?